MasterLubeCenter/cnab-spec/README.md

 ## Table of Contents

+This repository holds multiple specifications in addition to several clarifying documents.
+The CNAB Core 1.0.0 specification is the main description of CNAB.
+Each specification moves on its own release cadence.

 - Chapter 1: [Cloud Native Application Bundle Core 1.0.0 (CNAB1)](100-CNAB.md)
   1. [The bundle.json File](101-bundle-json.md)
   1. [The Invocation Image Format](102-invocation-image.md)